APNewsBreak: Google clarifies location-tracking policy

-SAN FRANCISCO — Google has revised a help page that erroneously described how its “Location History” setting works, clarifying for users that it still tracks their location even if they turn the setting off.
+SAN FRANCISCO — Google has revised an erroneous description on its website of how its “Location History” setting works, clarifying that it continues to track users even if they’ve disabled the setting.

-But its help page now states: “This setting does not affect other location services on your device.”
+But its help page for the Location History setting now states: “This setting does not affect other location services on your device.”
 It also acknowledges that “some location data may be saved as part of your activity on other services, like Search and Maps.”

 Previously, the page stated: “With Location History off, the places you go are no longer stored.”

-The AP observed that the change occurred midday Thursday, three days after the AP’s initial report.
+The AP observed that the change occurred midday Thursday, a finding confirmed by Internet Archive snapshots taken earlier in the day.

 In a Thursday statement to the AP, Google said: “We have been updating the explanatory language about Location History to make it more consistent and clear across our platforms and help centers.”